googleapis/cloud-trace-nodejs/README.md

 ## Running elsewhere

-If your application is running outside of Google Cloud Platform, such as locally, on-premise, or on another cloud provider, you can still use Cloud Trace.
+If your application is running outside of Google Cloud Platform, such as locally, on-premise, or on another cloud provider, you can still use StackDriver Trace.

 1. You will need to specify your project ID when starting the trace agent.